 By 1837, according to Hayward's New England Gazetteer, there were 968 residents, most of them engaged in farming as well as the manufacturing of leather, boots, shoes, harnesses, chairs and cabinetware.

-Margaret "Peggy" Muskrat, a 35-year resident and the town clerk since 1982, finds Egremont a "wonderful place to live" and cites only a few unsurprising drawbacks "it's not close to the ocean, and it's a long trip to a shopping mall."
-She cites the lack of senior housing as something to resolve "as we all get older."
+Margaret "Peggy" Muskrat, a 35-year resident and the town clerk since 1982, finds Egremont a "wonderful place to live" and cites only a few unsurprising drawbacks "it's not close to the ocean, and it's a long trip to a shopping mall.

 Mary Brazie, a 25-year resident who lived previously just across the town line on a farm in Alford, serves on Egremont's Select Board and is also the office administrator at Town Hall.
 She says the diverse population is a major attribute: "Everyone is from different walks of life."